-"Who made the world?" is the first line of a much loved Mary Oliver poem (see below) and doesn't directly relate to this post other than that I was reminded of it while looking at this lovely photo of a dear friend wearing the rainbow T-Shirt while at the same time contemplating all the Sales at this time of year and whether I should have one.
-So please excuse any seeming tie-ins of shopping or sales to this beloved poem, it's poetess or the celebration of your life & the earth we live on.
+"Who made the world?" is the first line of a much loved Mary Oliver poem and doesn't directly relate to this post other than it came to mind while I was contemplating all the online sales this time of year and wondering if I should have one.
+So please excuse any connection of shopping to this beloved poem, it's poetess or the celebration of life & the earth we live on.

-I"m in Vancouver BC with my family for the holidays.
-Today is Boxing Day which Wikipedia says 'In Britain, it was a custom for tradesmen to collect "Christmas boxes" of money or presents on the first weekday after Christmas as thanks for good service throughout the year' but is now known as a sales shopping day similar to Black Friday after Thanksgiving.
+I am in Vancouver BC with my family for the holidays.
+Today is Boxing Day in Canada which is a big shopping sale day like Black Friday. ('In Britain, it was a custom for tradesmen to collect "Christmas boxes" of money or presents on the first weekday after Christmas as thanks for good service throughout the year'.)

-As a rule of thumb I don't put my work on sale.
-Every year at this time I re-consider discounting my work online and then decide not to, and this is why.
+Every year at this time I consider discounting my work online and then decide not to, and this is why.

-My prices are not arbitrary and I have spent much time and attention calculating & continue to re-evalutate them.
-They are based on the material, the labor, the firing costs, the purchasing and upkeep of large specialized equipment & all the daily studio expenses needed to make the work.
+My prices are not arbitrary.
+I have spent much time and attention calculating & continue to re-evalutate them.
+They are based on the material costs, the labor to make it, the firing costs, the purchasing and upkeep of large specialized equipment & all the daily studio expenses needed to make the work.

-Not only are sale discounts NOT built into my pricing structure, but I also hate the idea that someone might purchase my work (which I know & greatly appreciate that it requires a commitment, belief and trust in the work) only to have it go 'on sale' a couple of weeks later.
+Discounting my work is NOT built into the pricing structure, and I also hate the idea that someone might commit to purchase my work only to have it go 'on sale' a couple of weeks later.

 Anyways...those are my thoughts!
 I hope everyone of you have a great holiday season.